 Obviously, most dining rooms don't have closets so if you use this linen storage method just choose the closet closest to the dining room to store these items in.

-In addition, I discuss how to organize a linen closet in more detail in a later Challenge.
+In addition, I discuss how to organize a linen closet in more detail earlier in this Challenge.